Goodwill CEO: More consumers asking for resale holiday gifts

 Goodwill CEO Steve Preston told FOX Business’ Stuart Varney on Tuesday that as the holiday season approaches, there is a big incentive and interest in buying resale.

-“Increasingly, we're finding that shoppers are interested in buying resold goods,” Preston said.“ Accenture just came out with their annual survey of holiday shopping that showed that almost 60% of consumers would be interested in getting a resold good for a gift.”
+“Increasingly, we're finding that shoppers are interested in buying resold goods,” Preston said.“ Accenture just came out with their annual survey of holiday shopping that showed that almost 60 percent of consumers would be interested in getting a resold good for a gift.”

 ONLINE THRIFT STORES GIVE DEAL-HUNTERS NEW WAYS TO SCORE